aerospike/aerospike-client-go/README.md

 <a name="API-Documentation"></a>
 ## API Documentation

-API documentation is available using godocs.

-A preformatted version is provided in the [`docs`](docs/README.md) directory.
+API documentation is available in the [`docs`](docs/README.md) directory.

 ## License

-The Aerospike Go Client is made availabled under the terms of the Apache License, Version 2, as stated in the file `LICENSE`.
+The Aerospike Go Client is made available under the terms of the Apache License, Version 2, as stated in the file `LICENSE`.

 Individual files may be made available under their own specific license, all compatible with Apache License, Version 2.
 Please see individual files for details.